OmarDerwy/tech-notes/content/index.md

 title: Welcome to my notes ❤️
 ---

-# Welcome
+Here you can find all my notes for all topics to the left of the page.
-Here you can find all of my notes for all of the topics to the left.
+Not very organized... but I hope you find my notes useful 😉

-Not the very organized but I hope you find them useful 😉
+You can also use the search bar on the top to quickly search through everything.